Skip to content

 This calculator gives an estimation model.
 It is designed for practice planning, trend tracking, and goal setting.
 Official ACT reports may differ because the official conversion for each form is controlled by the testing organization.
 You should treat estimated results as directional planning outputs, not guaranteed official outcomes.

 The conversion model used here is transparent: each section raw score is divided by the total questions in that section and then multiplied by 36.
 The result is rounded to the nearest whole number.
-That gives your estimated English, Math, Reading, and Science section scores.
-Composite score is then estimated by averaging those four section scores and rounding again.
+That gives your estimated English, Math, Reading, and Science section scores when Science is entered.
+Composite score is then estimated by averaging English, Math, and Reading and rounding again.

 A key benefit of this approach is speed.
 You can quickly test different scenarios.
 For example, what happens if your English raw score improves by five questions, but Math stays the same?
-How much does the composite move if Science improves by three points while Reading drops by one?
+How much does the Composite move if Reading improves by three points?
+If you took Science, you can also model Science and STEM movement separately.
 Scenario testing helps you prioritize sections with the highest return on study time.

 Students often make the mistake of focusing only on the composite score.
 Composite matters, but section balance matters too.
 A strong composite with one weak section can be interpreted differently for certain majors.
 For example, applicants in quantitative programs may benefit from stronger Math context, while reading-heavy programs may value verbal and reading strength.